Skip to main content

 • Maritime: Anything related to navigation on water; another word for admiralty

-If insurance companies refuse to cover medical bills for an injury on a vessel (or any maritime accident), call a maritime lawyer.
-Maritime attorneys can give you legal advice about whether an injury qualifies as a maritime injury.
+Maritime lawyers can also help if insurance companies refuse to cover medical bills for an injury on a vessel (or any maritime accident).
+They can determine if your injury qualifies as a maritime injury and recommend next steps.

 Related Practice Areas